 While reviewing the work of Wyeth in particular, Welling noted a surprising and enduring influence of this early mentor on his body of work.
 Inspired to create a photographic series on Wyeth, beginning in 2010 Welling photographed the places Wyeth painted in Chadds Ford, Pennsylvania, and Cushing, Maine.

-A selection from the ongoing series, “Wyeth,” was presented in conjunction with the special exhibition Andrew Wyeth: Looking Beyond, on view March 24 to July 22, 2012.
+A selection from the ongoing series, “Wyeth,” was presented in conjunction with the museum’s special exhibition Andrew Wyeth: Looking Beyond, on view March 24 to July 22, 2012.

 Patricia Hickson, Emily Hall Tremaine Curator of Contemporary Art, discusses “Wyeth” with artist James Welling.

 H: You have cited Andrew Wyeth as an early inspiration.
 Where did you first encounter his work?

 W: I saw my first Wyeth painting, Northern Point (1950), at the Wadsworth Atheneum in the early 1960s.
 In ninth grade, during the fall of 1966, I took a Saturday drawing class at the Wadsworth.
 After class I would go upstairs to look at paintings, and would always end in front of Northern Point.

 H: What struck you about Wyeth then, as a young artist?